zhwang2001/Recurrent-Neural-Network-Trading-Bot/Readme.md

 #Time series forecasting with a Recurrent Neural Network

-This trading bot was an attempt at building a passive source of income Over time i've added higher quality indicator data to my training datasets and the cost functions have decreased However this bot is missing 1 crucial piece of data that will greatly enhance its performance Market depth / level 2 data has been well documented in research and at trading firms as having strong predictive power
+This trading bot was an attempt at building a passive source of income through options trading on the stock market Over time i've added higher quality indicator data to my training datasets and the cost functions have decreased However this bot is missing 1 crucial piece of data that will greatly enhance its performance Market depth / level 2 data has been well documented in research and at trading firms as having strong predictive power